ngc/watermarker/README.md

 As you can see it would be pretty hard to seperate this watermark from the image without ruining it.
 However, this example is drastic as many parameters can be changed within the program to make the watermark more subtle.

 This method of distortion was chosen because of its balance between discernability and function.
-The name 'NASA' is very easy to read and recognize, however with the distortion it makes it very hard for a machine learning algorithm or a person to locate and remove the watermark from the image.
+The name 'NASA' is very easy to read and recognize, however with the distortion it makes it harder for a machine learning algorithm or a person to locate and remove the watermark from the image.